 STILL RISING: Famous Black Quotations for the 21st Century

 Of all the books I've published, FAMOUS BLACK QUOTATIONS has been my bestseller!
 It has been out of print for several years with only a few collector's copies available from me, as well as occasional used copies online.
 A new version of Famous Black Quotations was last published in 1994.
 A LOT HAS HAPPENED SINCE THEN, so I've updated it.
-Now available wherever books are sold.
+Available wherever books are sold.

 This popular title includes over 500 quotations--the best known, plus many that have become better known--all by people of African descent.
 Now, these words can be with you always, in a single, easy-to-use volume.
 From Maya Angelou to Angela Davis, from Marcus Garvey to Martin Luther King, from Paul Mooney to Pauli Murray; here are the words you want for effective speaking and inspired thinking and writing.